MicrosoftDocs/azure-docs/articles/storage/files/storage-files-quick-create-use-windows.md

 ---
 title: Azure Quickstart - Create and use an Azure Files share on Windows VMs | Microsoft Docs
-description: In this quickstart, you prepare the environment for using Azure Files share on a Windows virtual machine.
-This includes setting up the Files share in the Azure portal and on the virtual machine.
+description: In this quickstart, you setup an Azure Files share in the Azure portal and connect it to a Windows virtual machine.
 services: storage
 author: roygara
 ms.service: storage